Cumbernauld railway station: 2017

+2023

+On Monday to Saturdays, There is a half hourly service southbound to Glasgow Queen Street and an hourly service to Dalmuir, There is also an hourly service northbound to Falkirk Grahamston.

+On Sundays there is an hourly service to Glasgow but no service to Dalmuir or Falkirk Grahamston but connections for these stations can be made in Glasgow.

 Signalling

 Cumbernauld signal box, which had 35 levers, was located to the north of the station, on the east side of the line.
 Latterly it worked by Absolute Block to Greenfoot S.B. and by Track Circuit Block to Greenhill Junction S.B.
 Its primary function was to operate the crossover and reversing siding used by services that terminated & started back from here.
 This is still in use today.

 Cumbernauld signal box closed on 3 May 1999, when the line was resignalled with colour light signals controlled from Cowlairs Signalling Centre.